Last Updated on March 30, 2021

 But for many people, the symptoms of a hangover don’t stop there.
 The headache and nausea come with another unwelcome companion: hangxiety, or hangover anxiety.

 Do you ever feel a sense of dread or worry after a night of drinking?
 Do you frantically playback everything you said and did the night before, concerned you may have embarrassed yourself or caused offense?
 That’s hangxiety.

 For some people, these post-drinking feelings of shame, worry, and stress are powerful enough to cause an ongoing cycle.
 They may medicate their anxiety after drinking with more alcohol, compounding the problem.

 If all this sounds familiar, you may be wondering: What causes hangxiety?
 And how can I make it stop?

 All too often, a fun night out with friends ends in a not-so-fun morning.
 And no matter how much you enjoyed the evening before, you probably hate being hungover.
 You may find yourself asking: Why does alcohol make people feel so sick?

-According to the National Institute on Alcohol Abuse and Alcoholism, several factors contribute to hangovers.
+According to the National Institute on Alcohol Abuse and Alcoholism1, several factors contribute to hangovers.